Monthly Metal: April ’18

 God is an Astronaut lays some gorgeous acoustic tracks for us on their ninth album, Epitaph.

 And this brings us to my favorite metal frontwoman, Kobra Paige, and her band, Kobra and the Lotus.
 They assail us with Prevail II, and it flows perfectly off of Prevail I to bring joy to my little metal-loving heart.
-And yep, Kobra was gracious enough to answer our questions on yet another Quick Six.
-So look for that one as well Beastlings.
+And yep, Kobra was gracious enough to answer our questions on yet another Quick Six Interview – have a look, Beastlings.

 So mark your calendars, clear your schedules, put on your headphones, and immerse yourself in all the music I’m listening to this month!